How to monitor the housing temperature of Basler ace U and L product line cameras

 - What kind of temperature statuses do exist

 - Test results for different use cases (ace GigE and ace USB).
-Use cases are: with/without lens, what kind of camera mounting and addtional housing or not
+Use cases are: with/without lens, what kind of camera mounting and additional housing or not